joereg4/rasberry-pi-plex-docker-setup/docs/VULTR_SETUP.md

 1. Create in same region as server
 2. Start with 100GB (expandable)
 3. Attach to your instance
-4. Note Block Storage ID
+4. Note Block Storage ID (UUID from URL: .../block-storage/id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)

 ## Next Steps
 - Add media files